oracle-livelabs/oci/faaas/perform-lcm-operations/perform-lcm-operations.md

 ## Introduction

-Perform Lifecycle Management activities on the pod
+Perform Lifecycle Management activities on the Fusion Applications environment

 ### Objective
-* Learn how to refresh an environment and mask data on test or development environment
+* Learn how to refresh and mask data on test or development environment
 * Learn how to edit a language pack
 * Learn how to enable network restrictions
 * Learn how to edit maintenance